|

 performing and choreographing ever since.
 Her favorite roles include

-The Beggar Woman in 'Sweeney Todd', Kathy in 'Company' and featured
+The Beggar Woman in Sweeney Todd, Kathy in Company, and featured

-Musical, the Musical' and assisting Susan Cable with 'Cabaret'.
+Musicals and assisted Susan Cable with Cabaret.

 |